Touchless Faucets in Commercial Airline Lavatories

 Maintenance

-Use replaceable filters, standardized seals, and clear AMM tasks; avoid unnecessary complexity.
-Coordinate filter/aerator maintenance with airline cleaning protocols informed by healthcare water-management guidance.
+Employ replaceable filters, standardized seals, and defined AMM tasks; do not add unnecessary complexity.
+Coordinate filter/aerator maintenance with airline cleaning practices based on healthcare water management best practices.

 04 · Time-of-Flight (ToF) — Engineering Rationale for Aircraft Use